edombelayneh/UpdateMe/README.md

 - Mood slider to quickly express how the user feels
 - Audio message support (record and send)
 - Shared countdown timer to next meetup
-- Outfit suggestion feature for hangouts (from Fashion AI idea)
 - Interactive notifications (respond from lock screen)

 ### 2. Screen Archetypes